MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-reports.md

 - Applied bookmark
 - Spotlight

-After you've shared the filter report, you can also manage the shared view.
+After you've shared the filtered report, you can also manage the shared view.
-To navigate to the management page, first, click **Advanced** in the footer of the **Manage Permissions** pane:
+To navigate to the management page, select **Advanced** in the footer of the **Manage Permissions** pane:

 ![Advanced in the Manage Permissions pane.](media/service-share-reports/advanced-direct-access.png)